CantChangeMe/spring-cloud-circuit-breaker/README.md

 # spring-cloud-circuit-breaker
-Created this repo to learn how to implement Hystrix circuit breaker in spring boot.
+Created this repo to implement Hystrix circuit breaker in spring boot.

 ## circuit-breaker-bookstore
 1. This microservice gives the list of recommended reading books.